KxSystems/docs-v1/docs/dashboards/barchart.md

 The number of ticks to display in the x-axis.

 !!!
+Check
-Warning "Requires a check for <a href="#use-fixed-num-of-ticks">Use fixed num of ticks</a> to enable."
+    Requires a check for <a href="#use-fixed-num-of-ticks">Use fixed num of ticks</a> to enable.

 **Axis Rotation**